mrtolkien/inhouse_bot/README.md

 !queue mid
 >>> 🇲

-# Accept queue by reacting to the ready check message
+# Accept games by reacting to the ready check message
 >>> ✅✅✅✅✅✅✅✅✅✅✅
->>> Game 1 has started.
+>>> Game 1 has started

-# Games can be scored with !won and !lost
+# Games can be scored with !won
 !won
 >>> ✅✅✅✅✅✅✅
 >>> Game 1 has been scored as a win for blue and ratings have been updated